Marconiusiii/OhCraps/README.md

 All prompts show the max you can actually enter for that spot.

-When at the Line Bet Odds prompt, typing 'p' and hitting Enter will take down your Pass Line Odds bet.
-Typing 'd' and hitting Enter will take down your Don't Pass Lay Odds.
-Typing 'a' and hitting Enter will take down both Pass and Don't Pass Odds if you have them set.
+At the Line Odds prompt, enter the amount you want for Odds or Lay Odds.
+Enter 0 to take down the current Odds on that side, or press Enter to leave the current amount unchanged.

 #### Take Down Don't Pass Bet and Odds